 The exact cause of blighted ovum isn’t known.
 It’s thought to be caused by chromosomal abnormalities occurring within the fertilized egg.
 This may be the result of genetics, or of poor-quality eggs or sperm.

-Blighted ovum may be linked to abnormalities within chromosome 9.
+Blighted ovum to abnormalities within chromosome 9.
 If you have repeated blighted ovum pregnancies, consider talking to your doctor about a chromosomal analysis of your embryos.

-You may be at a significantly higher risk of blighted ovum than the general population if your partner is biologically related to you.
+You may be at a of blighted ovum than the general population if your partner is biologically related to you.

 A blighted ovum can occur so early that it goes unrecognized.
 However, many women who receive a diagnosis of this condition go on to have subsequent healthy pregnancies.
 It’s not clear if blighted ovum occurs most typically in first-time pregnancies or if they sometimes occur more than once.
 Most women who have a blighted ovum do go on to have successful pregnancies and healthy babies.